Getting Started

 Now you are ready to go!
 You can get an overview over the command line arguments of boss by running

-uv run python -m boss.starter -u http://<user>:<pw>@<couchdb_host>:5984/my-boss/my-vac-controller
+uv run python -m boss.starter -u file:///${PWD}/my_device.json

 Tip

-so components can be exchanged seamlessly.
+Many of the device drivers have an atomiq-compatible interface so components can be exchanged seamlessly.
 Look out for inheritance from herosdevices.interfaces.atomiq.AtomiqInterface.

-Adding vendor libraries¶
+Adding vendor libraries

 Installing non-python third party drivers locally depends on what OS you are using, please refer to the official documentation of the driver.
+Additional python packages can be installed directly to the venv you run your BOSS in.
+For example:

 uv pip install PyVCAM